Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 How To Slow Down

-1. The No 1 Time Management Myth
+1. The Number 1 Time Management Myth

 One of the biggest myths people believe about their time is that time can be managed.
+The truth is, you can’t manage time!
+However, what you can manage is yourself!

 Observing how our kids change and grow over the years is a powerful example of this.
 Time passes whether we are productivity or slack, intentional about what we do or wasteful.